Emotional Abuse Checklist: 10 Red Flags

 If you are experiencing emotional abuse from a partner, friend, family member, etc., it suggests that the relationship is toxic and could affect your mental health in the long run.

-In this article, you will learn how to recognize the red flags on the emotional abuse checklist to seek support or help if you are emotionally abused.
+In this article, you will learn how to recognize the red flags on the emotional abuse checklist so you can know when to seek support or help if you are emotionally abused.

 Emotional abuse can be any behavior that adversely affects your emotional or mental health.
-When you are emotionally abused, you’ll likely lose confidence and experience a drop in self-esteem, amongst other effects.
+When you are emotionally abused by your partner, you’ll likely lose confidence and experience a drop in self-esteem, amongst other effects.

 Additionally, emotional abuse comes with manipulation tactics that prevent you from getting the support that will free you from the abuser’s grip.

-If you have asked questions like what is emotional abuse, it is important to highlight that the victims mostly feel trapped.
+If you have asked questions like, “What are examples of emotional abuse from a partner,” it is important to highlight that the victims mostly feel trapped.
 Also, they wonder how their lives will be when they leave the abuser.

 What are some possible causes of emotional abuse?